michaelfromyeg/bereal-wrapped/README.md

 make run
 ```

-The Flask app will be available on [http://localhost:5000](http://localhost:5000/).
+The Flask app will be available on [http://localhost:5000](http://localhost:5000).
 Multiple folders will be created to pull image data from your memories.

 ### Docker Setup

+#### Docker Setup, Web

+First, run `docker build -f Dockerfile -t bereal-wrapped-server .`.

+Then, run it locally with `docker run -p 5000:5000 -it --rm --name bereal-wrapped-server bereal-wrapped-server`.

+#### Docker Setup, CLI

-First, run `docker build -t bereal-wrapped .`.
+First, run `docker build -f Dockerfile.cli -t bereal-wrapped-cli .`.

-Then, run it locally with `docker run -it --rm --name bereal-wrapped bereal-wrapped`.
+Then, run it locally with `docker run -it --rm --name bereal-wrapped-cli bereal-wrapped-cli`.

 ### Project Structure